Shunka Nakamura

 Does Shunka Nakamura handle dietary restrictions?

-- No specific dietary restriction information is available in our data.
-Given that the menu is built around seasonal Chinese-Japanese cooking, with a strong focus on proteins like chicken and eel, guests with shellfish allergies or strict vegetarian requirements should contact the restaurant directly before booking to confirm what can be accommodated.
+- Given that the menu is built around seasonal Chinese-Japanese cooking, with a strong focus on proteins like chicken and eel, guests with shellfish allergies or strict vegetarian requirements should contact the restaurant directly before booking to confirm what can be accommodated.
 Phone and website details are not currently listed; booking through a hotel concierge or a reservation platform with direct messaging is the most reliable route.

 Can I eat at the bar at Shunka Nakamura?